 Cloth or disposable diapers?
 Relax, there's no right answer.
 "Each family should decide what works best for them," says Allison Coleman, founder of Austin Baby Guru, which offers early parenting support classes in Austin, TX.

 Whatever you choose, stock up!
-By the time your baby's a week old, she’ll be having at least four poopy and six wet diapers each day.
+By the time your baby's a week old, she’ll be pooping with every meal and will have about six wet diapers each day.

 You'll also need a diaper pail with a tight-fitting lid and a diaper bag with room for: